Kristy-H-Thompson/wheelsToWindshield/README.md

 - How to install typescript: [LINK](https://www.typescriptlang.org/download/)

 ## Usage
 After you have cloned this repository from github, open the project in your favorite code editor.
 I used VS code.
 You must install node.js, typescript, and inquirer(for more details see installation).
+- Once intalled, open the command line terminal and use the command NPM start.
+- You will then be prompted to create a new vehicle or select an exisiting vehicle.
+You can choose from a car, a motorbike, or a truck!
-Once intalled, open the command line terminal and use the command NPM start.
-You will then be prompted to answer questions about what vehicle you would like to use and what you would like to do with that vehicle.
+- Answer questions about what vehicle you would like to use and what you would like to do with that vehicle in the terminal.
+- When you do an action it will show in the terminal.

 ## Walkthrough Video
 Watch this video for a short video tutorial of how to use this application.
-Link Coming soon.
+[LINK](https://drive.google.com/file/d/1t2L3VrBXGz5nxgKhuuznc4mOqo3v8aFH/view?usp=sharing)

 ## License